thoth-station/adviser/docs/source/integration.rst

   thamos advise

-Before you ask for an advise, make sure your Pipenv's files ``Pipfile`` and optionally ``Pipfile.lock`` are present in the root directory of your project:
+Before you ask for an advise, make sure your Pipenv's files ``Pipfile`` and optionally ``Pipfile.lock`` are present in the root directory of your project or respecting overlays directory configuration:

 .. code-block:: console